How to setup a Q Root Node

 - You must REMEMBER your password!
 Without the password, it's impossible to decrypt the key!

-This way, a new private key is generated and stored in keystore directory encrypted with password from pwd.txt file.
+file.
 In our example, 0xb3FF24F818b0ff6Cc50de951bcB8f86b52287DAc (you will have a different value) is the address corresponding to the newly generated private key.

 Also you may use create-geth-private-key.js

-script in js-tools dir.
+script in /js-tools

 Whether you chose to provide your own vanity keys or use the above command to create a keypair, please ensure that the directory /keystore